emilyvertosick/Statistics-Course/docs/07-week7.md

 ### Time to event data

 You need at least two variables to describe a time to event dataset: how long the patients were followed (the time variable), and whether they had the event (e.g. were alive or dead) at last observation (the failure variable).
 The failure variable is coded 1 if the patient had the event (e.g. died, had a recurrence) and 0 otherwise.
-You can have any other variables (patient codes, stage of cancer, treatment, hair color etc) but these are not essential.
+You can have any other variables (patient codes, stage of cancer, treatment, hair color, etc.) but these are not essential.

 For survival analyses, you need to indicate that your outcome is a time-to-event outcome by providing both the event status, such as death, and time to event, for example time from surgery to death or last followup.
 The function used to do this is the `Surv` function from the `survival` package.
 The function is of the form `Surv(t, d)` where "t" is the time variable and "d" is the "failure" variable (e.g. died if 1, alive at last follow-up if 0).